 You may wake up sweating from a hot flush.
-Getting to sleep can also be difficult.
+Other common problems include repeated awakenings, difficulty getting back to sleep and difficulty falling asleep.
 Disrupted sleep can cause fatigue and tiredness.
-If you experience sleeping difficulties, try relaxation or meditation techniques.

-If you're regularly waking up feeling anxious and worried, talk to a member of your health care team.
-Treatments are available that can help.
+If this is causing tiredness during the day, or if you're regularly waking up feeling anxious and worried, consider speaking with your GP or another member of your treatment team.
+They will be able to talk to you about techniques and treatments to help you sleep.